Impact of the $a_1(1260) \pi$ cascade contribution on $D^0 \to \pi^+ \pi^- \ell^+ \ell^-$ decays: Fitting to LHCb data and predictions

-Similarly, we take the lowest value of $q^2$ at $0.5$~GeV$^2$ in order to avoid effects not included in our analysis such as heavier resonant states manifesting at high $p^2$, and consider $q^2$ up to $1.2$~GeV$^2$, the endpoint of available binned data.
+Similarly, we take the lowest value of $q^2$ at $0.5$~GeV$^2$ in order to avoid effects not included in our analysis such as heavier resonant states manifesting at high $p^2$, and the highest value of $q^2$ at $1.2$~GeV$^2$, the endpoint of available binned data.
+In total, there are 94 experimental bins in use.
 The resulting $(p^2, q^2)$ region we analyse is populated with lighter resonances which are relatively well known.

+The addition of the cascade contribution improves the fit substantially.
+The improvement comes from the better description of the $p^2$ differential branching ratio.
+Indeed, the cascade contribution has a long tail into large $p^2$ values (longer than displayed by the $\sigma \to \pi^+ \pi^-$ profile), and its inclusion improves in particular the description of the region above the $\rho^0 \to \pi^+ \pi^-$ resonance; the descriptions of the region below this resonance, and the region dominated by it, also improve.
+We obtain a $ \chi^2_{\rm min} $ of $82$, or a $p$-value of about $48\%$ ($N_{\rm d.o.f.} \simeq 82$), thus drastically improving our past analysis where a $ \chi^2_{\rm min} / N_{\rm d.o.f.} $ of about $2$ was found \cite{Fajfer:2023tkp}.
+Since theoretical uncertainties from the use of large-$N_C$ counting are very difficult to estimate reliably, only statistical uncertainties are included in the $\chi^2$.
+This is so because estimating such uncertainties requires some knowledge about beyond-the-leading-order contributions in the large-$N_C$ counting, which is beyond the scope of the present analysis.
+Nonetheless, part of their effects is included in the free normalization factors.

+A slightly better fit is obtained at a configuration where the parameter $a_S(0)$, setting the overall size of the $\sigma$ contribution, is considerably larger, which however is in tension with the analogous parameter extracted from the semileptonic $ D^+ \to \pi^- \pi^+ \ell^+ \nu_\ell$ transition \cite{BESIII:2018qmf}.
+We focus on the configuration presented in the following since it is more consistent with large-$N_C$ counting, while the other solution can be found in Appendix~\ref{app:alternative_solution}.
+We note however that a contribution from the annihilation topology to the rare and non-leptonic decays, which is absent in semileptonic decays, could be absorbed into $\sigma$ normalization factors.

+Note that $\sigma \to \pi^+ \pi^-$ and $\rho^0 \to \pi^+ \pi^-$, which are respectively in $S$- and $P$-waves, do not interfere between them, while the cascade contribution interferes with both.
+This latter fact allows increasing the sizes of the $\sigma$ and cascade amplitudes for a better fitting, while adding a destructive interference in the low-$p^2$ region.
+Indeed, there is a sizable cancellation in $p^2$ between the $\sigma$-only contribution and the interference term of the $\sigma$ contribution with the cascade.
+In Figure~\ref{fig:p2_distribution} we also present the residual difference between LHCb data and our model evaluated at the best fit point.
+Figure~\ref{fig:q2_distribution} shows the agreement of LHCb data in bins of $q^2$ and our theoretical modeling.